 At the Y, we develop lifelong skills and foster emotional well-being in people of all ages and from all walks of life.
 Education has always been a very important part of this responsibility and is now more vital than ever.
-From our YMCA K4 – 8 grade charter school to high school mentoring programs – we provide youth with innovative curriculum, guidance and support to help them learn, grow and thrive.
+We provide youth with innovative curriculum, guidance and support to help them learn, grow and thrive.

 The YMCA Black Achievers Program is a national college readiness initiative designed to help teens of color – Teen Achievers – set and pursue high educational and career goals.
 Through academic support, career exploration and mentoring from Adult Achiever volunteers, the YMCA Black Achievers Program helps youth raise their academic standards, develop a positive sense of self, build character, explore diverse college and career options, and meet and interact with professionals of color – Adult Achievers – who serve as role models to inspire them to greater heights.